-Note: This test presumes that the system has redundant Fibre Channel HBA paths to storage.
+Note: The HBA tests presume that the system has redundant Fibre Channel HBA paths to storage.

+Table 11-1 describes failover testing strategies.

+Table 11-1 Failover Tests

+Test Type Action Expected Result Administrative failover Move the individual resource or resource group to the failover node: ha# crm resource move resourcePRIMITIVE failover_node or: ha# crm resource move resourceGROUP failover_node The individual resource or the resource group moves to the failover node.
+Occasionally, filesystems may fail to dismount cleanly or in a timely fashion, thus preventing an administrative move from occurring cleanly.
+In this case, the active node will likely be reset when a stop operation passes its timeout limit.
+Note: Remember that longer resource stop operation timeouts may result in longer failover times, and shorter resource stop operation timeouts may result in more frequent system reset events.
+System reboot Reboot the active node: active# reboot All resources running on the rebooted server should move to the failover node Simulated system crash Reset the active node All resources running on the node that was reset should move to the failover node Simulated NFS daemon failure Stop the NFS server: ha# service nfsserver stop The resources should move to the failover node due to a monitor operation failure for the nfsserver resource Simulated filesystem failure Unmount the filesystem: ha# umount filesystem The resources should move to the failover node due to a monitor operation failure for the Filesystem resource
-Action: Disable the port for the Fibre Channel HBA.
-For example:

-brocade> portdisable portnumber

-A device failover will not actually occur until I/O is attempted via the failed HBA path.
+Test Type Action Expected Result Single simulated HBA failure Disable the port for the Fibre Channel HBA.
+For example: brocade> portdisable portnumber A device failover will not actually occur until I/O is attempted via the failed HBA path.
+An XVM failover to an alternate path should occur after I/O is performed on the system.

-Expected

-An XVM failover to an alternate path should occur after I/O is result: performed on the system brocade> portenable portnumber

 Note: Remember to reenable the port after the test.
-For example:

-Multiple Simulated HBA Failures

-Note: This test presumes that the system has redundant Fibre Channel HBA paths to storage.

-Action: Disable the port for the Fibre Channel HBA.
-For example:

-brocade> portdisable portnumber

-Repeat for every HBA port on the system.

-Expected The server should be reset after I/O is performed on the system result:
+For example: brocade> portenable portnumber Multiple simulated HBA failures Disable the port for the Fibre Channel HBA.
+For example: brocade> portdisable portnumber Repeat for every HBA port on the system.
+The server should be reset after I/O is performed on the system.
 There will likely be multiple monitor operation failures for various resources followed by a stop operation failure, which will result in a system reset and a forced XVM failover.
 Note: Remember to reenable the port after the test.
-For example:

-brocade> portenable portnumber
+For example: brocade> portenable portnumber